-The Burnaby Centre for Mental Health and Addiction is a 94-bed facility that provides integrated treatment for adults (19+) with the most severe and complex concurrent disorders in British Columbia.
-It is the only program of its kind in the province.
+The Burnaby Centre has been replaced by the Red Fish Healing Centre for Mental Health and Addiction, a new 105-bed facility that provides integrated treatment for adults (19+) with the most severe and complex concurrent disorders in British Columbia.

 People with concurrent disorders are vulnerable, often living with other challenges that can further complicate their concurrent disorder and make recovery challenging: